-For this part of your summer assignment, you will be writing two full essays based on prompts from the AP Lang exam.
-Each essay must be five paragraphs long, including an introduction and conclusion.
+For this part of your summer assignment, you will be writing a full synthesis essay based on a prompt from the AP Lang exam.
+Your essay must be five paragraphs long, including an introduction and conclusion.
 Each of the three body paragraphs must contain claims and evidence that support your thesis.
-Since the AP Lang exam is a timed exam, please do not spend more than one hour on each of these two essays.
-Below are brief descriptions of the two types of essays you'll be working on, and on the following pages you will find the corresponding prompts and materials.
+Proofreading and neat formatting are also expectations in a college-credit class, so be diligent in your preparation.
+Below is a brief description of the synthesis essay you'll be working on, and on the following pages you will find the corresponding prompt and materials.